denten-books/plain-text/2-device.md

 Underwood Computing Machine, Electromatic, and International Business Machines (IBM).
-Rather than a single eureka moment, the invention of the computer should therefore be viewed as a gradual historical process that culminates in Turing's universal (and minimally viable) specifications.
+Rather than a single eureka moment, the invention of the computer should therefore be viewed as a gradual historical process that culminates in Turing's universal and minimally viable specifications.
 What does the material history of the computer mean for the history of the book?
-In viewing the book as a kind of a precursor to a generalized machine of symbolic manipulation we discover that it belongs to a class of controlling devices.
+In viewing the book as a kind of a precursor to a generalized machine for symbolic manipulation we discover that it belongs to a class of controlling devices.

 The very nature of Turing machines implies the irreversible admixture of matter, content, and control structure.
-When reading a paper and cloth book, one can definitively isolate a) the physical properties of paper and cloth from b) the content of the book and from c) the legal and political elements governing the production of textuality: one can tear out the copyright notice along with the ISBN number, copy the words into a notebook, and recycle the paper.
+When reading a paper-and-cloth book, one can definitively isolate a) the physical properties of the medium from b) the content of the book, from c) the legal and political elements governing the production of textuality.
+To get at these components, one could, for example, tear out the copyright notice along with the ISBN number, copy the words into a notebook, and recycle the paper.
 The literary device, by contrast, ingests both symbolic representation and control code through the same input stream.
-Where images of governance (like trademark and copyright symbols) *signify*, computed text *embodies*.
+Where images of governance (like trademark and copyright symbols) signify control, computed text embodies it.
-Computation enacts control in exactly the sense by which Wittgenstein suggests the existence of "rules for obedience" between symbol and interpretation.

 The limits of physical engineering pull the Turing machine back to the sphere of the applied.[^ln1-cs] What are we to make of universal Turing machines